 Maryland Car Accident Attorneys

-Three years from the date of the crash under Md.
+You generally have three years from the date of the crash under Md.
 Cts. & Jud.
 Proc. § 5-101.
-Claims against the State of Maryland under the Maryland Tort Claims Act require notice within 1 year (State Gov. § 12-101 et seq.); claims against local governments under the Local Government Tort Claims Act require 1-year notice.
+But watch the shorter government deadlines: if a State of Maryland vehicle or agency is involved, the Maryland Tort Claims Act requires notice within 1 year (State Gov. § 12-101 et seq.), and claims against cities and counties under the Local Government Tort Claims Act also carry a 1-year notice requirement.
+Those notice windows close long before the lawsuit deadline does.

-It depends on medical bills, lost income, future treatment, vehicle damage, and — critically — whether liability is clean.
+It turns on your medical bills, lost income, future treatment needs, vehicle damage — and, more than anything in this state, on whether liability is clean.
 Maryland caps non-economic damages under Md.
 Cts. & Jud.
-Proc. § 11-108, indexed annually.
-Clean-liability cases settle for substantially more given the contributory negligence rule.
+Proc. § 11-108, indexed annually, so the cap shapes the ceiling on pain and suffering.
+Cases with clean liability settle for substantially more, because the contributory negligence rule gives insurers no leverage to argue you contributed to the crash.

-Maryland car accident attorneys typically work on contingency: no upfront cost, paid a percentage of the recovery if they win.
-Typical contingency fees range from 33% to 40%.
-If there’s no recovery, you owe no attorney fee.
+Almost always nothing upfront.
+Maryland car accident attorneys work on contingency — they're paid a percentage of the recovery only if they win, with typical contingency fees ranging from 33% to 40%.
+If there's no recovery, you owe no attorney fee.

 Why Do You Need a Car Accident Attorney in Maryland?